The Basics of Rubber Combustion

 There are three necessary components for combustion, as evident in the Fire Triangle model.
-To list, the three parts include oxygen, fuel, and an ignition source.
-Significantly, you can prevent or extinguish a fire by eliminating one of the three elements.
+The three parts include oxygen, fuel, and an ignition source.
+This essential principle is that you can prevent or extinguish a fire by eliminating one of the three elements.
+This is not only useful for stopping combustion as it occurs, but it also helps manufacturers understand how they can adapt polymers to be less flammable.

 - Limiting Oxygen Index (LOI)